smoge/metasonic-brigde/ROADMAP.md

 topo-sorts it.
 Delayed reads do not contribute, exactly as within a single graph.
 Cycles → compile error.

-§2.D.3 turned `RTGraph` into a vector of `MetaDef`s with a flat instance table tagging each `GraphInstance` by `template_id`. `process_graph` iterates templates in registration (= execution) order, processing every live instance of each template before advancing.
+§2.D.3 turned `RTGraph` into a vector of `MetaDef`s with a flat instance table tagging each `GraphInstance` by `template_id`.
+`process_graph` iterates templates in registration (= execution) order, processing every live instance of each template before advancing.
 The runtime never reorders.
 Legacy single-template entries (`rt_graph_add_node`, `rt_graph_set_control`, `rt_graph_connect`) are preserved as thin shims operating on auto-created template 0.

 The §2.D demo (`send-return`) wires a saw-with-vibrato voice template that writes bus 7 and a low-pass FX template that reads bus 7 and writes hardware bus 0; `compileTemplateGraph` schedules voice before fx without any user-visible group object.

-### 2.E Instance lifecycle: release-then-free  — done
+### [x] 2.E Instance lifecycle: release-then-free

 `rt_graph_instance_release` flips a slot to `Releasing`, lets envelopes complete their tail, and reclaims the slot once the instance produces silence across a configured threshold + window.
 Hard-free (`rt_graph_instance_remove`) remains available for deliberate cuts (panic stops, voice stealing in extremis).
 A polyphonic stress test exercises many voices with staggered release and slot reuse.

 ### 2.F Groups — declined

-The original §2.4 envisioned SuperCollider-style groups: ordered containers of instances with intra-group bus-derived ordering.
-`TemplateGraph` already derives inter-template ordering from bus footprints at compile time, and SC's group reparenting is exactly the runtime ordering knob this design rejects (see Design Principle 5 and the "Compile-time vs runtime ordering" note in `CLAUDE.md`).
-Closed as decided-against.
-If a concrete use case appears that the static schedule cannot serve, reopen then.

 ---